 "The multitalented Tana Sirois manages to turn the traditionally passive, reactive Alice into someone passionate and proactive.
 Her powerful voice is partly to thank.
-But it's also due to her total, deadpan commitment to the character, however absurd the circumstances." -Reviews From Underground (Painted Alice The Musical)
+But it's also due to her total, deadpan commitment to the character, however absurd the circumstances."

 "Sirois is alternately heartbreaking and delightful as the easily-illusioned Nina, a bird lining up to be shot time after time."